waku-org/nwaku/docs/tutorial/dingpu.md

 # Dingpu testnet

+*NOTE: Some of these addresses might change.
+To get the latest, please see `curl -s https://fleets.status.im | jq '.fleets["wakuv2.test"]'`*

 ## Basic chat usage

 > If historical messaging is desired, the chat app requires that the remote peer specified in `storenode` option supports the WakuStore protocol.
 For the current cluster node deployed as part of Dingpu this is already the case.